ern0/posixino/README.md

 ### Coverage ###

-Check `test/` folder, there are the official example scketches which will work on your Linux  Posixino.
+Check `test/` folder, there are the official example scketches which will work on your Unix system.

 The library is in early stage: